Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Mythology Gag: He and Martha are killed in 1981, much like in the DC Extended Universe.

 - Nominal Hero: He looks down his nose towards the poor, but he's making an effort to support them with his wealth and high position and genuinely loves his family.
+Unfortunately he isn't well-liked by the poor because of his treatment.

 - Papa Wolf: Is shown to be very protective of his son, by punching Arthur for harassing Bruce at their home and promises to kill him if he ever goes near Wayne Manor again.